How we test handheld vacuum cleaners

 An independent panel of experts assess how easy each handheld vacuum cleaner is to use.
 The panel rates how easy it is to use on carpets and hard floors, how easy it is to vacuum above head height on shelves and in the corners of ceilings, how easy it is to get into the nooks and crannies that you would find in a car or down the back of the sofa and even how easy it is to clean and empty after the hard work is done.

 If that wasn't enough, we also assess how easy each is to assemble and dismantle each handheld vacuum for storing, what the grip of the handle feels like, how useful each of the attachments are, as well as what it's like using all the switches.

 The loudest handheld vacs get up to 82 decibels, which is the same as the noise from a busy city traffic.

 All of the assessments listed above go towards the final overall score we award to each handheld vacuum cleaner we review.
 Some factors are more important than others when buying and using a vacuum, so they carry different weights.

 - 2.5% noise

 65% the score a handheld vacuum cleaner needs to earn our Best Buy logo

 Improvements to our testing

-In 2016 we updated our handheld vacuum cleaners test program to better reflect how our members use their vacuums.
-As a result handheld vacuum cleaners tested before 2016 are not directly comparable to handheld vacuum cleaners tested after this date.
+We're always looking at ways to tweak and improve our tests to ensure that they are as robust and accurate as possible.
+In 2016 we brought a major update to our handheld vacuum cleaners test program to better reflect how our members use their vacuums, and as a result handheld vacuum cleaners tested before 2016 are not directly comparable to handheld vacuum cleaners tested after this date.